aksommerville/sevensauces/README.md

 - - [ ] Cat
 - [ ] An eighth bonus quest: Rescue the Princess.
 No sauce for winning, but the Princess will show up as a customer.
 - - That way, we have a max of 23 instead of 22 -- exactly the capacity we can render.
+- [ ] Review shop prices.
+I just made up numbers off the cuff, no logic behind them.
+- [ ] EOD: Show money earned (and move that into stew).
+- [ ] Kitchen and shop: Create widgets for empty inventory slots.
+It's disconcerting when you have a lot of gaps.

 ## Notes re starting over